Disclaimer: Not. Mine. Nickelodeon's. Capice?

 A/N: Just a little shortie.
 But I thought it was worth writing.

 Kunchen looked down at the deep from the head of his Sky Bison, watching the waves rise and fall.
-He normally found watching the sea to be very calming to the spirit, but that night he could not fall back to sleep, no matter how he willed it.
+He normally found watching the sea to be very calming to his spirit, but that night he could not fall back to sleep, no matter how he willed it.

 "You can't sleep either."